 The College Board is introducing changes to AP courses and AP exams for the 2019–20 school year.
 These changes will impact when Georgetown ISD students will register and pay for AP exams.
 Please view the FAQ for more information on these changes.

 Advanced Placement and Pre-Advanced Placement courses prepare students with the habits of mind needed for successful completion of a college degree.

 Beginning in middle school, pre-Advanced Placement courses are offered to prepare students for success as Advanced Placement (AP) students.
 Beginning in high school, Advanced Placement courses are offered to prepare students for success as college students.
 Students who successfully complete an AP course and earn a score of three or higher on the corresponding AP exam may receive college credit for the course.
 Students in high school may select from a wide variety of AP courses in English, languages other than English, mathematics, science, social studies, and fine arts.
-For more information regarding specific AP courses offered, consult the District Course Catalog.
+For more information regarding specific AP courses offered, consult the District Course Guide.

 Helpful Questions & Answers